"Emergencies and Crises" announces the end of the tropical situation

-The Joint Tropical Meteorological Assessment Team announced the end of the tropical cyclone “Asna” in the Arabian Sea, which had no direct impact on the country.
+The Joint Tropical Meteorological Assessment Team (JTM) announced the end of the tropical depression in the Arabian Sea – Asna, which had no direct impact on the country.

 The situation on the ground has proven the effectiveness of the National Center of Meteorology’s forecasts, which has contributed significantly to the preparation and readiness to deal with the situation and maintain the safety of citizens and residents efficiently and competently.

-The Authority also valued the public’s role and confidence in state agencies to deal with weather and tropical conditions, and their follow-up of developments through the state’s official channels, recommending continued adherence to the guidelines and instructions issued by official authorities.
+The Authority also appreciated the role of the public and the extent of their awareness and confidence in the state’s agencies to deal with weather and tropical conditions, and their follow-up of developments through the official state channels, noting the continued adherence to the guidelines and instructions issued by the official authorities.

 Follow our latest local and sports news, and the latest political and economic developments via Google News